MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/README.md

 The graphite sensor used in our project is made from paper with a trace to be colored in with different pencils.
 In our electrical circuit, the sensor is connected between the 5V source and the positive input of the amplifier.

+(Diagram of the sensor used in the project).

 ## Flex sensor